foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 | Overthrow Level 4  | 5.0%  |
 | Overthrow Level 5  | 6.593%  |

 As you can see, encounter chests have a much higher chance of dropping a pale heart engram, and HVT has the worst.
 The Impasse also seems like a place that is most likely to drop one, although it may be tied to the amount of encounters I did in the Impasse.
-Similar to Overthrow level 3, the droprates are twice that of overthrow level 4 - but it might be because more encounters were done in 3 than 4.
+Similar to Overthrow level 3, the drop rates are twice that of overthrow level 4 - but it might be because more encounters were done in 3 than 4.

 ### Class Item drop rates compared
 | Category  | Drop Rates |